 How Quickly Is Bank First Increasing Earnings Per Share?

-As one of my mentors once told me, share price follows earnings per share (EPS).
+The market is a voting machine in the short term, but a weighing machine in the long term, so share price follows earnings per share (EPS) eventually.
 Therefore, there are plenty of investors who like to buy shares in companies that are growing EPS.
 It certainly is nice to see that Bank First has managed to grow EPS by 18% per year over three years.
-As a general rule, we'd say that if a company can keep up that sort of growth, shareholders will be smiling.
+If the company can sustain that sort of growth, we'd expect shareholders to come away winners.

 Are Bank First Insiders Aligned With All Shareholders?

-The Bank First CEO received total compensation of just US$929k in the year to December 2018.
-That's clearly well below average, so at a glance, that arrangement seems generous to shareholders, and points to a modest remuneration culture.
+Bank First offered total compensation worth US$1.1m to its CEO in the year to .
+That comes in below the average for similar sized companies, and seems pretty reasonable to me.
 CEO compensation is hardly the most important aspect of a company to consider, but when its reasonable that does give me a little more confidence that leadership are looking out for shareholder interests.
-I'd also argue reasonable pay levels attest to good decision making more generally.
+It can also be a sign of a culture of integrity, in a broader sense.

 Does Bank First Deserve A Spot On Your Watchlist?

 You can't deny that Bank First has grown its earnings per share at a very impressive rate.
 That's attractive.
 If you need more convincing beyond that EPS growth rate, don't forget about the reasonable remuneration and the high insider ownership.
 This may only be a fast rundown, but the takeaway for me is that Bank First is worth keeping an eye on.
 You still need to take note of risks, for example - Bank First has 1 warning sign we think you should be aware of.

 Although Bank First certainly looks good to me, I would like it more if insiders were buying up shares.
 If you like to see insider buying, too, then this free list of growing companies that insiders are buying, could be exactly what you're looking for.